TodWulff/V2.2526_Config/README.md

 03MAR23 blurb:

--	refactored the code trace instrumenting approach - instead of a jinja conditional wrapping a call to the _start_proc (and _end_proc macros) in. every. macro., I decided to nix all those conditional and have a single conditional in _start_proc/_end_proc.
+-	Refactored the code trace instrumenting approach - instead of a Jinja conditional wrapping a call to the _start_proc (and _end_proc macros) in. every. macro., I decided to nix all those conditional and have a single conditional in _start_proc/_end_proc.
 While it makes for prettier code,